mysensors/NodeManager/README.md

     void setPulseWidth(int value);
     // define which value to set to the output when set to on (default: HIGH) void setOnValue(int value);
+    // when legacy mode is enabled expect a REQ message to trigger, otherwise the default SET (default: false) void setLegacyMode(bool value);
 ~~~

 #### SensorSwitch / SensorDoor / SensorMotion